 Master carpenter Deutschendorf

 Sources: Centrum Judaicum, Berlin, CJA, 1A Ro 5, Nummer 6, Rechnung der Synagogengemeinde Rosenberg über den Synagogenbau (invoice for construction works)

 Ad for a position for a religious official: Allgemeine Zeitung des Judenthums, 28 (1864), Heft 48 (22.11.1864) from Compact Memory, Library of Goethe University, Frankfurt

 Photos: Jews in East Prussia, May 2020

-If you like our research work or if you would like to help with the renovation of the Rosenberg Synagogue to create a museum – then support us with a donation!
+The Association Jews in East Prussia has supported the establishment of the regional museum in the synagogue building.
+If you like our research work or if you would like to support our future exhibition contribution in the regional museum of Susz about the Jewish community of Rosenberg – please support us with a donation!

 Link to our donation page >>